 Enrolled families benefit from regular feedback and support from your Oak Meadow teacher.
-Your Oak Meadow teacher is also available to help with questions you may have about assignments or about xvi Oak Meadow your child's progress.
+Your Oak Meadow teacher is also available to help with questions you may have about assignments or your child's progress.
 Communication is essential to developing a great relationship with your teacher during the school year.